tnamdevnote/youtube-clone/README.md

 1. **Separating API Layer from the app to improve maintainability** - Dependency Injection & React Context API
 2. **Data fetching with ReactQuery (feat. caching)**
-3. **Importance of carefully organized color scheme** - Reduce maintenance cost and allow quick modification - e.g. Dark Mode
+3. **Importance of carefully organized color scheme** - Reduce maintenance cost and allow quick modification while preserving consistency in look
 4. **Responsive UI isn't always about using media query** - Observing resize event with React
 5. **Compound component pattern to enhance reusability and scalability**
 6. **"Use device setting" option for dark mode**